RandyRhodesIT/RandyRhodesIT/README.md

 <h2> 🔭 I’m currently working on:</h2>

--BS IT degree from Western Governers University (Junior yr - 2nd term)
+-BS IT degree from Western Governers University (Senior yr)

 <h2>🤔 I’m looking for help with: </h2>

--Internship for Winter 2023, Spring 2024, Summer 2024 OR an entry level position.
+-Internship for Spring 2024, Summer 2024, or an entry level position.